kanvesh/kanvesh.github.io/_posts/2024-09-25-news-bot-chatgpt.markdown

 There are hits and misses, but 6) was a pretty good one and 7) had context (Delhi being famous for its smog).
 I did see fair many during my research that I laughed out loud.

 But this is where it gets tricky.
-It does not seem to understand how funny its own jokes are.
+When specifically asked for funny headlines, it seems to fail.

 ![chatgpt jokes funny](/assets/specific-funny.png)